Before reading the article below, two quick tips for new Medicare Beneficiaries:

 2. It is important for you to wait until you have received your Medicare card, before enrolling in supplemental or Advantage plans.
 See more detailed instructions in the article below.

-This article by Tom Russell appeared in the September 15, 2015 AND a year later in the September 20, 2016 editions of the Payson Roundup Newspaper, in the “Your Health” Section.
+This article by Tom Russell has appeared appeared twice in the Payson Roundup Newspaper, in the “Your Health” Section.
 This is an educational article, with no discussion of particular companies and their plans.
-For many years, Tom has been a frequent invited writer for our beloved local paper.
+For many years, Tom has been an invited writer for our local paper.

 Understanding Your Options as a Medicare Beneficiary